sakshi8299/sleep_tracker_app1/README.md

 ### GET
-Will get info of each users in acsending order of timestamp.eg (user_01's data is shown in acsending order of timestamp three times)
+Will show sleep record of each users in acsending order of timestamp.eg (user_01's data is shown in acsending order of timestamp three times)

 ![Screenshot (3922)](https://github.com/sakshi8299/sleep_tracker_app1/assets/78993444/c86aa588-dc5b-4f12-97a4-e7013ef8ad1f)

 ### DELETE
-if user doesnot exist it will show " sleep record not found"
+if user does not exist it will show " sleep record not found"

 ![Screenshot (3916)](https://github.com/sakshi8299/sleep_tracker_app1/assets/78993444/61dc4506-27bb-48db-b21c-89f5d02c0905)